Amazon plans to spend $5B on second HQ campus

 The world's largest online retailer said Thursday it plans to build a corporate base in a major North American city that will be a full equal to its existing Seattle headquarters.
-It plans to spend over $5 billion on the project, called Amazon HQ2, and hire as many as 50,000 high-paying jobs.
+It expects to spend over $5 billion on the project, called Amazon HQ2, and hire as many as 50,000 people for high-paying jobs.

-"We expect HQ2 to be a full equal to our Seattle headquarters," Amazon CEO Jeff Bezos said in a statement, adding, "We're excited to find a second home."
+"We expect HQ2 to be a full equal to our Seattle headquarters," Amazon CEO Jeff Bezos said in a statement.
+"We're excited to find a second home."

-The company is asking for requests for proposals from cities to be submitted by October 19.
-The final site selection is expected to be announced sometime next year.
+The company is seeking requests for proposals from cities to be submitted by Oct.
+19. The final site selection is expected to be announced sometime next year.

 Amazon is likely making this announcement to generate excitement from multiple cities and states in hopes of sparking a bidding war.
-Amazon could find itself with millions or billions of dollars in tax breaks and other incentives for agreeing to come to any given city.
+It could find itself with millions or billions of dollars in tax breaks and other incentives for agreeing to come to any given location.

-It's likely many cities will be falling over themselves to bring a major tech company to their borders.
-Others may be more hesitant, after Amazon has already taken over large chunks of downtown Seattle, helping drive up housing costs in the area.
+It's likely many cities will be falling over themselves to bring home a major tech company.
+Others may be more hesitant -- Amazon has already taken over large chunks of downtown Seattle, helping drive up housing costs in the area.

 Amazon said Thursday it's looking for a metropolitan area with more than 1 million people and urban or suburban locations with potential to hire tech talent.
 That gives the Silicon Valley area an obvious leg up in the competition.
 Amazon is considering a layout similar to its Seattle location, which is in an urban core.